GreenInfo-Network/Leaflet-Control-Credits/README.md

 * *text* - When the image is clicked, this HTML will be shown.
 Up to you, but should be fairly brief and have a height that looks good for your image.
 I like two lines for a 35x35 image.
 * *link* - The left-hand text is a hyperlink, and this is the target URL.
 It will open in a new window/tab.

+#Credits
+Thanks to my employer, GreenInfo Network http://www.greeninfo.org/ for the time to make this control.